GM venture picks Michigan for 3rd US-based EV battery plant - NewsBreak

 GM venture picks Michigan for 3rd US-based EV battery plant

-DETROIT (AP) — General Motors and a joint venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, which would be their third such factory in the U.S.
+DETROIT — (AP) — General Motors and a joint-venture partner plan to build an electric vehicle battery factory in Lansing, Michigan, their third such factory in the U.S.

-The companies’ plans were revealed in documents posted on the city’s website Friday.
-They say that the plant will cost up to $2.5 billion and employ as many as 1,700 workers.

-The plant would be built on the site of GM’s Lansing Delta Township Assembly factory, which has been annexed by the city.

 “The machinery and equipment consists of electrode mixing, coating, assembly and formation areas,” the documents say.